PouryaTarimoradi/OpenCV-FaceRecognition/Reflection/README.md

 # OpenCV Reflection Project

-This project demonstrates a bouncing rectangle with reflection using OpenCV and dual camera feeds from Logitech and Py cameras.
+This project demonstrates a bouncing rectangle with reflection using OpenCV and a single camera feed (either Logitech or Py camera).
 The core of this project is the implementation of the reflection formula, a fundamental concept in physics and computer graphics.

 ## Reflection Function